inspector-apm/mcp-server/README.md

 }
 ```

-You can get the application MCP configuration in the *Application Settings* section in your [Inspector dashboard](https://app.inspector.dev).
+You can get the MCP configuration for your application by navigating to the *Application Settings* section in the [Inspector dashboard](https://app.inspector.dev).

 ## What It Does